 After hitting up Sedona, the first stop on my solo Northern Arizona road trip, I drove the winding 28 miles to the tippy top of Cleopatra Hill to the quaint town of Jerome, Arizona.
-Truth be told, even though its charm attracts thousands of tourists, I was there for only one reason, to track down a rock star.
+Truth be told, even though its charm attracts thousands of tourists, I was there for only one reason, to see where rock star Maynard James Keenan lived.

 I had to refrain from purchasing this ceramic pig made by a local Jerome, Arizona street artist.
 Though tempting, I was on a mission that didn’t involve a swine.
 Besides, I couldn’t imagine it fitting in the planes overhead bin.